 Activity Evidence that supports this approach Challenge number(s) addressed Enhanced sensory regulation equipment for PP children with enhanced sensory needs and trauma.
 We will also fund staff training.
 We have observed that sensory equipment and resources such as outdoor gym equipment, tunnels, weighted blankets and additional proprioceptor equipment can be effective at providing support for our children with sensory needs and complex trauma.
-3 Programme working with parents and carers to develop effective home learning environments and increased self- expression.
-The NSPCC recommends parents and carers work with children to create routines that provide structure to their day, partake in activities together, and assist children in expressing their emotions: Supporting children with special educational needs and disabilities NSPCC 3, 4

-Public transport training for our older children.
+3 Programme working with parents and carers to develop effective home learning environments and increased self expression.
+The NSPCC recommends parents and carers work with children to create routines that provide structure to their day, partake in activities together, and assist children in expressing their emotions: Supporting children with special educational needs and disabilities NSPCC 3, 4 Public transport training for our older children.
 Involves CPD and release time for staff members.
-4, 5 -- ------
+Independent Travel Training is likely to enhance childrens' social and employment opportunities: 4, 5